lakejs/lake-docs/guide/index.md

 ## Code block

-Before using the code block, you need to add [CodeMirror for Lake](https://www.npmjs.org/package/lake-codemirror) to your HTML page.
+This feature depends on CodeMirror, so you need to add [CodeMirror for Lake](https://www.npmjs.org/package/lake-codemirror) to your HTML page.

 ### CDN